 The Tour de France has ensured the Alps are embedded in cycling folklore, thanks to the pain, suffering and glory dished out by all the legendary climbs.
-But there’s so much more to the French Alps than the Galibier or the Alpe d’Huez.
+But there’s so much more to the French Alps than the Galibier and Alpe d’Huez.

-With the Ruta Negra French Alps, we’ve designed a unique loop around the Alps, including many classic climbs and lots of lesser-known gems, focussing on the challenge aspect.
-We’ve included the Col de la Bonette, the highest paved through-road in Europe, the Col de l’Iseran, the highest paved pass in the Alps, twice up the Mont Ventoux, and the Col d’Izoard, the last mountain-top finish on the 2017 Tour de France.
+With the Ruta Negra French Alps, we’ve designed a unique ride through the Alps, featuring the majority of the classic climbs and lots of lesser-known gems.
+In addition to legendary climbs like Alpe d’Huez, Galibier, Ventoux, Madeleine, Glandon, Izoard & Croix de Fer we’ve included the Col de la Bonette, the highest paved through-road in Europe and the Col de l’Iseran, the highest paved pass in the Alps.

-There’s a daily average of 147km and close to 48,000m of climbing over two weeks, this is not a trip for the uninitiated and is on a par with the Ruta Negra Italia.
+There’s a daily average of 123km and over 47,000m of climbing over two weeks, this is not a trip for the uninitiated and is on a par with the Ruta Negra Italia.